semuconsulting/pyqgc/README.md

 [Troubleshooting](#troubleshoot) |
 [Author & License](#author)

 `pyqgc` is an original Python 3 parser for the QGC &copy; protocol.
-QGC is a proprietary binary protocol implemented on Quectel &trade; GNSS receiver modules.
+QGC is a proprietary binary protocol implemented on Quectel &trade; GNSS receiver modules. `pyqgc` can also parse NMEA 0183 &copy; and RTCM3 &copy; protocols via the underlying [`pynmeagps`](https://github.com/semuconsulting/pynmeagps) and [`pyrtcm`](https://github.com/semuconsulting/pyrtcm) packages from the same author - hence it covers all the protocols that Quectel QGC GNSS receivers are capable of outputting.

 The `pyqgc` homepage is located at [https://github.com/semuconsulting/pyqgc](https://github.com/semuconsulting/pyqgc).